dsanborn16/SeniorDesignProject/WIRING_INSTRUCTIONS.md

 ## Step-by-Step Wiring Procedure

-### Step 1: Wire VEX Side MAX485
+### Step 1: Wire ESP32 to MAX485
-1. Connect MAX485 #1 VCC to Smart Port 21 Pin 1 (+5V)
+1. Connect MAX485 VCC to ESP32 3.3V (or 5V if your module requires it)
-2. Connect MAX485 #1 GND to Smart Port 21 Pin 2 (GND)
+2. Connect MAX485 GND to ESP32 GND
-3. Connect MAX485 #1 RO to Smart Port 21 Pin 4 (RX)
+3. Connect MAX485 RO to ESP32 GPIO 16
-4. Connect MAX485 #1 DI to Smart Port 21 Pin 3 (TX)
+4. Connect MAX485 DI to ESP32 GPIO 17
-5. Connect MAX485 #1 DE to +5V
+5. Connect MAX485 DE to ESP32 GPIO 4
-6. Connect MAX485 #1 RE to GND
+6. Connect MAX485 RE to ESP32 GPIO 4 (same pin as DE)
 7. Leave A and B pins for now

-### Step 2: Wire ESP32 Side MAX485
-1. Connect MAX485 #2 VCC to ESP32 3.3V
-2. Connect MAX485 #2 GND to ESP32 GND
-3. Connect MAX485 #2 RO to ESP32 GPIO 16
-4. Connect MAX485 #2 DI to ESP32 GPIO 17
-5. Connect MAX485 #2 DE to ESP32 GPIO 4
-6. Connect MAX485 #2 RE to ESP32 GPIO 4 (same pin as DE)
-7. Leave A and B pins for now

-### Step 3: Connect RS-485 Bus
+### Step 2: Connect VEX to RS-485 Bus
-1. Cut a length of twisted pair cable
+1. Cut a length of twisted pair cable (use one pair from CAT5e if available)
-2. Connect one wire to A on both MAX485 modules
+2. Connect one wire to VEX Smart Port 21 Pin 3 (TX)
-3. Connect the other wire to B on both MAX485 modules
+3. Connect the other wire to VEX Smart Port 21 Pin 4 (RX)
+4. Connect VEX Smart Port 21 Pin 2 (GND) to ESP32 GND (common ground is essential)

+### Step 3: Complete RS-485 Bus Connection
+1. Connect the wire from VEX Pin 3 (TX) to MAX485 A pin
+2. Connect the wire from VEX Pin 4 (RX) to MAX485 B pin
-4. **Important**: Keep polarity consistent (A-to-A, B-to-B)
+3. **Important**: Keep polarity consistent throughout the connection

 ### Step 4: Wire HX711 to ESP32
 1. Connect HX711 VCC to ESP32 3.3V